dat2Cph/content/threads/A-class/exercise_threads.md

 ### Exercise 2.
 Now look at the `RequestFileServer` from last weeks demo code.
 Make changes to the code so that there
 - will be a task and executor that returns files - a bit like the previous exercise.
-- There must be a task that handles `addournumbers` (handle the entire else part - including the switch.).
-- Note: You will have to move the closing of sockets into the two tasks, as they are the ones who know when they have responded to the request.

 ### Exercise 3.
-- When you are done with exercise 2, the main thread will still have the task of creating an HttpRequest object.
-Repeat the process of creating methods and tasks so that even creating the HTTPRequest is done in a separate task.
-If you follow the process of creating new methods and tasks, this new task will create new tasks itself.
+- Building on the previous exercise, try to make changes so that the `generateRequestObject()` method is run in a separate thread.

 ### Exercise 4.
-- In the code from last week there is a class called `ClientMain`.
-It can be used to call a web server.
-- Set it up so that on one computer you run a web server (e.g. a `picoserver06` from last week).
-- Get `ClientMain` to call this server.
-- Make the `ClientMain` program so that it uses executors to send many requests simultaneously to the server.
+- Make changes to `RequestDataClient` so that it can send multiple requests to the server.
+The requests should be sent in separate threads.
+- Make a Junit test that tests that the server can handle multiple requests at the same time.